-The results of this study indicate the ANN methodology provides synthetic logs data comparable to measured conventional LWD or wireline logging tools over the study area.
-This required adequate calibration of offset wells data and understanding of the geological settings.
-Due to the inherent uncertainty and errors in AI logs, for reservoir characterization and pay calculation, measured LWD or wireline logs are crucial for the reservoir hole section, which is pivotal for further calibration of the ANN model and prediction in area of the reservoir section without data due to borehole or environmental conditions.
+The results of this study indicate the ANN methodology provides synthetic logs data comparable in quality to measured conventional LWD or wireline logging tools over the study area.
+This required adequate calibration of offset well data and an understanding of the geological settings.
+Due to the inherent uncertainty and errors in AI logs, for reservoir characterization and pay calculation, measured LWD or wireline logs in offset wells are crucial for the reservoir hole section, providing calibration of the ANN model and prediction in areas of the reservoir section without data due to borehole or environmental conditions.